AustinPremod/OTP-Verification/README.md

 GET /api/v1/authentication/verifyotps

 Response
->status -if success will be 200
+◉ status -if success will be 200
->message -describing what is happening
+◉ message -describing what is happening
->data-The number which was inserted successfully
+◉ data-The number which was inserted successfully
 {
     "status": "200",
     "message": "Success",